opnfv/kvmfornfv/docs/userguide/kvmfornfv.cyclictest-dashboard.userguide.rst

 This chapter explains the procedure to configure the InfluxDB and Grafana on Node1 or Node2 depending on the testtype to publish KVM4NFV test results.
 The cyclictest cases are executed and results are published on Yardstick Dashboard(Grafana).
-InfluxDB is the database which will store the cyclictest results and Grafana is a visualisation suite to view the maximum,minumum and average values of the time series data of cyclictest results.The framework is shown in below image.
+InfluxDB is the database which will store the cyclictest results and Grafana is a visualisation suite to view the maximum,minimum and average values of the time series data of cyclictest results.The framework is shown in below image.

 .. figure:: images/dashboard-architecture.png